 You should rely only on the information contained in this prospectus.
 To the extent there are any inconsistencies between the information in this prospectus and any prospectus supplement, you should rely on the information in the applicable prospectus supplement.
 You should rely only on the information provided or information to which we have referred you, including any information incorporated by reference in this prospectus or any applicable prospectus supplement.
-We have not authorized any other person to provide you with different information.
+We have not, and the selling stockholders have not, authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not making an offer to sell these securities in any jurisdiction where the offer or sale of these securities is not permitted.
+We are not, and the selling stockholders are not, making an offer to sell these securities in any jurisdiction where the offer or sale of these securities is not permitted.
 You should assume that the information appearing in this prospectus, any free writing prospectus and any applicable prospectus supplement prepared by us or the other documents incorporated by reference herein or therein is accurate only as of their respective dates or on the date or dates which are specified in these documents.
 Our business, financial condition, liquidity, results of operations and prospects may have changed since those dates.